Whether you’re in eCommerce or industrial manufacturing, establishing credibility is essential to your content marketing

 How can you use the same concept on your website?

 Let’s say your business sells health and wellness supplements or similar products.
-Displaying a testimonial from a doctor or other health professional would add credibility to your brand, as opposed to a testimonial from someone not in the healthcare field.
+Displaying a testimonial from a doctor or other health professional would add credibility to your brand, as opposed to a Karen who gets all her news from Facebook.

 By all means, get testimonials from other types of customers and clients, but the most relevant ones will be the most valuable.